 Have you been continually harassed?
 Stalked?
 Abused?
 Do you fear for your safety or are you accused or committing domestic violence?
 Are you Seeking a final restraining order to stop someone from continuing the abuse?
 We can help you.
-Our experienced Jersey City restraining order attorneys can help you represent/prosecute your case in Jersey City/Hudson County, Essex County, Passaic County and throughout New Jersey immediately.
+Our experienced Jersey City New Jersey restraining order attorneys can help you represent/prosecute your case in Jersey City/Hudson County, Essex County, Passaic County and throughout New Jersey immediately.
 Whether you are contemplating a divorce and tensions are getting worse and you are now in fear or for any other reason you may seek a restraining order in New Jersey, we have the skill and experience to represent you effectively in these important matters.
 Restraining orders are critical aspects of many situations in order to deter further violence or other abuse.
 In other situations, when you are accused of domestic violence and someone is seeking a final restraining order against you, you should have experienced legal representation to help protect your rights.

 Sometimes when a relationship ends or is ending, it does not end well.
-Even long term marriages or romantic relationships that have ended, sometimes the other side does not take it too well and they go too far and a NJ temporary restraining order (TRO) is needed to stop the harassment, get someone out of the home, etc in Jersey City, Bayonne, West New York, Union City, Weehawken, North Bergen, Hoboken, Hackensack, Elizabeth, Newark and beyond.
+Even long-term marriages or romantic relationships that have ended, sometimes the other side does not take it too well and they go too far and an NJ temporary restraining order (TRO) is needed to stop the harassment, get someone out of the home, etc in Jersey City, Bayonne, West New York, Union City, Weehawken, North Bergen, Hoboken, Hackensack, Elizabeth, Newark, Clifton, Passaic, Wayne and beyond.
 Domestic Violence Restraining Orders in New Jersey are available to help people in difficult situations and the relief may need to be temporary or it may need to be permanent.

 It is important to know that help is available for domestic violence victims/spouses who have endured abuse by way of restraining orders and/or the criminal courts of New Jersey.